French or Spanish? Which one should I learn? A comparison between phonetics and grammar

 Meanwhile, France was living a very different reality.
 As in Spain, many dialects were spoken in different areas, but in this case not one of them was more widespread than the others.
 At the same time, German was exerting a strong influence on the language in the northern and eastern territories given the physical proximity.
 It was not until the sixteenth century that a “standard” French was imposed in the whole country, although it was reserved for the higher strata, while the lower social classes tended to keep using their own dialects.
 At that time proposals for linking orthography with phonetics didn’t succeed, and was not until the eighteenth century that the current written French started to be managed by l’Académie Française.

 As a result of all these events French orthography and phonetics have accumulated much more varied features than Spanish.
+That's why having French lessons is harder comparatively.
 French has more richness with 15 different vowel sounds when Spanish just uses five.
 Along the history, French syllables have experimented first, a tendency to elongate by joining two or three vowels together, and later, the opposite phenomenon of contraction.
 These processes finally originated a wide range of vowel sounds.

 In contrast consonants are more or less same in number either in Spanish and French.
 French also has a very rich phenomena, called "la liaison".
 This is a phonetic phenomenon in spoken French where the sound of a final consonant is joined with the one of a starting vowel in the following word.
 As an example, in the word vous, you (plural) in French, the final “s” is not pronounced; it is neither pronounced in the expression vous faites, you (plural) do, since the second word starts also in consonant and there is not liaison.
 In contrast, the liaison phenomenon makes that in the expression vous êtes, you (plural) are, the final “s” of vous is pronounced in order to link the sound with the starting vowel of êtes, not being any more a silent letter.
 This gives French a magic sound when it's spoken.